amplience/dc-extension-seo-meta-tags/README.md

 ![Screenshot](media/screenshot.png)

-This extension is designed to generate title and description meta tags based off the content of your content items.
+This extension is designed to generate title and description meta tags based on the content of your content items.

 > **Note:** This extension is a [**LABS PREVIEW**](https://amplience.com/developers/docs/knowledge-center/amplience-labs) for use as is without support or warranty